Please follow this equipment list and do not bring extra gear.

 Please use this as a literal checklist.
 When all the boxes are checked, ✓ you are done.
 Anything not on the list doesn’t belong.

-Waterproof river bag: This is the bag that will hold the bulk of your gear.
-A good bag is Cascade Design’s Black Canyon Boundary 115.
+Backpack, Dry bag, or Duffle: This is the bag that will hold the bulk of your gear.
+A good water-resistant bag is the 100 liter Black Hole duffel.
 Suppliers like REI, NRS, LL Bean, and others carry these and similar bags.
-A bag with shoulder straps is essential.
-115 liters is popular but you can combine a couple smaller 50 liter bags if you prefer.
+Sometimes we have to carry our gear up to a 1⁄2 mile from the airstrip to campsite.
+It is OK to have a couple smaller bags if that makes carrying things easier for you.

-Tent: A 3- or 4-season tent, able to withstand strong winds and heavy .rain.
-Make sure your tent is seam sealed either by you or at the factory.
-The stakes you bring must hold in sand and gravel.
-We highly recommend yellow plastic 9” “power pegs.”
+Tent: A 3- or 4-season tent able to withstand strong winds and medium snow load.
+The stakes you bring must be able to hold in sand and gravel.
+We highly recommend yellow plastic 9” “Power Pegs.”
 There are lots of great tents on the market including Hilleberg and North Face.
-We offer Alps Outfitter Extreme Tents.
-Single wall tents are not recommended.
+We have Alps tents available to borrow.

 Sleeping bag with stuff sack: Your sleeping bag should keep you comfortable to 15 to 20 F. The stuff sack should be lined with a plastic bag or placed in a waterproof stuff sack.
 Women often sleep colder than men, and a sleeping bag liner is a good way to add warmth and versatility.